Seating Considerations in Pressure Injury Prevention

 Implementation considerations

-Consider an individual’s posture over a 24-hour period, including where they sleep, sit, stand and walk (7).
-Involve a clinician with specific expertise in seating individuals at risk of PIs (6, 8) (e.g., seating specialist, physiotherapist, physical therapist, occupational therapist, etc.), particularly for individuals who spend significant periods of time in seated positions (e.g., independent wheelchair users).
+Consider an individual’s posture over a 24-hour period, including where they sleep, sit, stand and walk (5).
+Involve a clinician with specific expertise in seating individuals at risk of PIs (4, 6) (e.g., seating specialist, physiotherapist, physical therapist, occupational therapist, etc.), particularly for individuals who spend significant periods of time in seated positions (e.g., full-time independent wheelchair and scooter users).

-Select a chair/wheelchair based on an assessment of the individual’s functional ability and needs (including environmental and lifestyle needs, comfort, and personal preferences) (6, 9).
-This includes assessing the individual’s ability to weight shift in various seated positions.
+Select a chair, seating system or wheelchair based on a seating and wheelchair evaluation and an assessment of the individual’s functional ability and needs, including environmental and lifestyle needs, comfort, and personal preferences (4, 7).
+This includes assessing the individual’s ability to transfer into/out of the chair/wheelchair and ability to weight shift in various seated positions.

 Balance the need for preventing PIs with promotion of mobilization and activity.
 Some support surfaces or seating positions (e.g., tilt and recline) can reduce mobility and egress from the chair.

 o A chair/wheelchair that is sufficiently wide for the individual’s girth while still providing postural support and efficient propulsion.
-Check clearance at the sides/arms to avoid the risk of PIs.
+Check tissue proximity at the sides/arms to avoid the risk of PIs.

-o Consider the height of the chair/wheelchair arms.
+o Consider the height of the chair/wheelchair arms/footplates.
 They should provide support, be an appropriate height to enable standing and/or pressure redistribution maneuvers and should not impede egress from the chair.

-o Backrests should be reviewed and prescribed in conjunction with the seating cushion to ensure optimal postural support, comfort, function, pressure redistribution and shear management.
+o Back supports should be reviewed and prescribed in conjunction with the seating cushion, lateral supports and other supports as needed to ensure the seating system achieves optimal postural support, comfort, function, pressure redistribution and shear management.

 Consider the resources available and potential funding sources.
 Work with the collaborative care team to access avenues for socioeconomic support.